OrchardCMS/OrchardDoc/Documentation/Orchard-1-10.Release-Notes.markdown

 ### Upgrading from Orchard 1.9 and earlier

 Please follow the upgrade instruction from this document: <http://docs.orchardproject.net/Documentation/orchard-1-9.Release-Notes>

+#### JetBrain annotations has been removed

+If your modules were using some of these attributes you will need to remove them or to include them in your projects.

+#### Nuget packages

+Because we have moved to using Nuget packages instead of the /lib folder, you will need to point to the same Nuget packages if you were using the /lib folder.

 #### Warning on Workflows localization fixes